Aerials (song)

 "Aerials" is a song by American heavy metal band System of a Down.
-It was released in 2002 as the third single from their second album Toxicity, which earned the band its second Grammy Award nomination for Best Hard Rock Performance at the 45th Annual Grammy Awards in 2003.
+It was released in 2002 as the third single from their second album Toxicity (2001), which earned the band its second Grammy Award nomination for Best Hard Rock Performance at the 45th Annual Grammy Awards in 2003.

 The song hit number one on both the Billboards Alternative Songs and Mainstream Rock charts.
 It was System of a Down's first number-one hit.
 The song was played at the funeral of Keith Flint, frontman of the Prodigy.

+"Aerials" is widely considered one of the band's best songs.
+Loudwire and Kerrang both ranked the song number three on their lists of the greatest System of a Down songs.
+In 2013, the staff of Loudwire included the song's main riff in their list of "the 10 Best Metal Riffs of the 2000s".

 Music video

 The music video was directed by Shavo Odadjian and David Slade.
 The video features an alien-like, disfigured boy who is accompanied by people in various settings in which he is adored and pampered like a celebrity.
 The video was shot in Hollywood, Los Angeles.